codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-macos.md

 - `DEVELOPER_ID_APPLICATION` is used to sign a Mac app before distributing it outside the Mac App Store
 - `DEVELOPER_ID_INSTALLER` is used to sign a Mac Installer Package before distributing it outside the Mac App Store

 For example, in order to publish to Mac App Store, the application must be signed with a `Mac App Distribution` certificate using a `Mac App Store` provisioning profile.
-If you want to create a `.pkg` Installer pacakge, you must use a `Mac Installer Distribution` certificate.
+If you want to create a `.pkg` Installer package, you must use a `Mac Installer Distribution` certificate.
 #### Obtaining the certificate private key

 To enable Codemagic to automatically fetch or create the correct signing certificate on your behalf, you need to provide the corresponding `certificate private key`.
 You then have to save that key as a Codemagic environment variable.